matteolucchini1/Chromie/README.md

 ## System requirements

 Running Chromie requires installing common X-ray astronomy packages: HEASoft (version 6.31.1 or higher), including HEASoftPy and PyXspec, Stingray (version 1.1.2 or higher), Astropy (version 4.2 or higher), Numpy and Matplotlib.
+After installing HEASOFT make sure to set up your environment to analyze NICER data (https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/nicer-setup/).
 Beyond the basic Python3 packages, you will need to download the data you want to analyze and place it in a single folder.
 This can be done through the NICER master catalogue in the HEASARC archive (https://heasarc.gsfc.nasa.gov/W3Browse/nicer/nicermastr.html)